Rendille people

-The Rendille (also known as Rendille, Reendile, Rendili, Randali, Randile, and Randille) are a Cushitic-speaking ethnic group inhabiting the northern Eastern Province of Kenya.
+The Rendille (also known as Rendille, Reendile, Rendili, Randali, Randile, and Randille) are a Cushitic ethnic group inhabiting the Eastern Province of Kenya.

 Etymology

 The ethnonym Rendille translates as "Holders of the Stick of God".

 Overview

-The Rendille are believed to have originally migrated down into the Great Lakes after splitting off from the Somali people in the Horn region, following a southward population expansions by the Oromo and the Somalis.
+The Rendille are believed to have originally migrated down the Great Lakes after splitting off from the Cushitic-speaking peoples in the Horn region, following wide population expansions by various Nilotic and Bantu ethnic groups.

-Traditionally, they are nomadic pastoralists, tending camels, sheep, goats and cattle.
-The camels are generally kept in the northern part of their territory and the cattle in the southern section.
-Additionally, the Rendille traditionally practice infibulation.
-This practice has it’s origins in Ancient Egypt which is well documented.
-Also, according to Grassivaro-Gallo and Viviani (1992), some believe the custom was first brought to the Horn region from the Arabian peninsula during antiquity, and was originally intended to protect shepherd girls from attacks by wild animals during menstruation.
-The tradition subsequently dispersed from there.
+Traditionally, they have been nomadic pastoralists, tending camels, sheep, goats and cattle.
+The camels were generally kept in the northern parts of their territory and the cattle in the southern section.
+The Rendille traditionally practice infibulation.
+This practice has its origins in Ancient Egypt which is well documented.
+According to Grassivaro-Gallo and Viviani, some people believe the custom was brought to the Horn of Africa from the Arabian Peninsula during antiquity.